 Do I Have Pink Eye Quiz

-Pink eye, also known as conjunctivitis, is an inflammation of the conjunctiva, the clear membrane that covers the white part of the eye and the inside of the eyelids.
-Pink eye can be either from a viral conjunctivitis, or a bacterial conjunctivitis.
-A conjunctivitis due to allergies, known as allergic conjunctivitis is not referred to as pink eye.
-The signs and symptoms of pink eye can include:
+Pink eye, also known as conjunctivitis, is an inflammation of the conjunctiva.
+This is the clear membrane that covers the white part of the eye and the inside of the eyelids.

-• Redness in the eye or eyes
+• Blurry vision in the eye

 • Discharge from the eye or eyes (can be clear, white, yellow, or green)